Mayank1343/ongrid-hiring-assignment/BUGS_RESOLVED.md

 ---

-## Enhancement: Handling Backend Failures Gracefully
+## Enhancement: Backend Failures Handling

 ### Observation
 During development, when the backend server stopped unexpectedly, the frontend started showing errors like failed API calls or blank sections without any clear message.